Arrhichion: In culture

 Arrhichion was the subject of a poem, "Arrichion", by Jeanette Threlfall, in which the poet laments the fact that the athlete lived and died before St. Paul brought Christianity to Greece.

 In popular culture

 Arrhichion's fatal fight may have been parodied in Monty Python and The Holy Grail, where the Black Knight has all his limbs chopped off by King Arthur but refuses to give up.
-According to a DVD commentary, John Cleese was told the story in an English class with the moral of the story being "if you never give up, you can't possibly lose" and it always struck him as being "philosophically unsound".
-However, this anecdote is apocryphal, and the Black Knight may actually be based on Sir Thomas Malory's Le Morte d'Arthur.
+According to a DVD commentary, John Cleese was told the story in an English class with the moral of the story being "if you never give up, you can't possibly lose" and it always struck him as being "a very dodgy conclusion".